Breathlessness and your daily routine

 - Use a trolley or bag to carry items around the house.

 - Sit down as much as possible when doing tasks.

 - Lean on furniture or aids as you move around.

 The occupational therapist can also help you to adapt at home.
 There are many pieces of equipment to help you in your home.
 For example, walking aids, grab rails and pick-up sticks.
 If needed, your doctor can refer you to an occupational therapist or a physiotherapist.

 - Bring a friend or ask the staff to help you with your shopping.

 - Use a shopping trolley as a support.

-- Use a wheelchair or other facilities for less mobile shoppers like a power scooter.
+- Use aids for less mobile shoppers, such as a mobility scooter.

 - Bring a trolley or backpack to avoid carrying bags in your arms.